Nukesor/pueue/README.md

 A robust and featureful parallel processor with text-based joblog and n-retries.
 [GNU Parallel](https://www.gnu.org/software/parallel/parallel_tutorial.html) is able to scale to multi-host parallelization and has complex code to have deep integration across different tools and shells, as well as other advanced features. `Pueue` differentiates itself from GNU Parallel by focusing more on visibility across many different long running commands, and creating a central location for commands to be stored, rather than GNU Parallel's focus on chunking a specific task.

+#### Pm2

+[pm2](https://pm2.keymetrics.io/docs/usage/quick-start/) is a process management tool, whose focus is more on management of recurring and long-living tasks.
+It seems to be quite mature and has a rich interface.

 #### nq

 A very lightweight job queue systems which require no setup, maintenance, supervision, or any long-running processes. \